TwilightArchonYz/A-new-Nature-inspired-optimization-algorithm-AFO/README.md

 Updated content of Version 1.1
 (1) Optimization based on the advantages of MATLAB.
 The problem of too slow speed is solved.
 The core reason for the excessive slowness was that strategy 2 did not use matrix operations in version 1.0.
-Note: In order to use matrix operations, this version updates all individuals of the population when using the third strategy, but calculates the fitness value only for those individuals that are eligible.
+Note1: In order to use matrix operations, this version updates all individuals of the population when using the third strategy, but calculates the fitness value only for those individuals that are eligible.
 The total number of evaluations is still T*N.
-         If you want to rewrite this code in another language, we suggest you refer to AFO1.
+Note2：If you want to rewrite this code in another language, we suggest you refer to AFO1.
 AFO2 is optimized for MATLAB and may not be suitable for your language.
 (2) After using the catastrophe strategy, the current iteration number +1,the total evaluation number reverts to T*N

 Author: Zhe Yang